 Courses should be selected with the assistance of an advisor to ensure proper course selection.
-Any changes must be made as early in the semester as possible.
 Changes will not be allowed after open enrollment ends.

 Credit for Courses

 Credit for courses at Seminole State College is usually awarded in units called semester credit hours or simply credit hours.
 The term credit hour is based on the amount of time a student spends in class each week in a 16-week semester.
 Therefore, SSC awards credit hours based on the contact hours or the seat time a student is in class.
 For face-to-face lecture courses, a contact hour is defined as 50 minutes of seat time.
 One credit hour of college credit requires 16 contact hours or 800 minutes of seat-time, regardless of how many weeks are in the semester.
 To earn one credit hour during a 16-week semester, a student must attend a class that meets 50 minutes per week to reach the required 800 minutes.
 To earn one credit hour during an 8-week semester, a student must attend a class that meets 100 minutes per week to reach the required 800 minutes.